MaiLa24/mdnuc/README.md

 The file `waypoints.txt` is an example of a file with waypoints for the path following.
 For each line you have to write the `x` and `y` of the coordinates where the waypoint is located.

 ## Usage

+### lidar_config

+In the `lidar_config` folder, you can found 4 files.
+The `lidar_config.yaml` file is an example of how to define a lidar that returns 50 points and has a width of 5 degrees.

+The other 3 files must replace the corresponding file in the folder where the VRX repository was saved.
+The paths to the files are as follows:

+- `lidar.xacro`: /path/to/vrx/vrx_urdf/wamv_gazebo/urdf/components/lidar.xacro
+- `numeric.yaml`: /path/to/vrx/vrx_urdf/vrx_gazebo/config/wamv_config/component_compliance/numeric.yaml
+- `wamv_planar_lidar.xacro`: /path/to/vrx/vrx_urdf/wamv_gazebo/urdf/components/wamv_planar_lidar.xacro

+Once the files are replaced, you can run the VRX `generate_wamv.launch.py` script with the new lidar configuration to obtain a lidar with a single line of points, with the desired angle and samples.
+In the [VRX tutorial](https://github.com/osrf/vrx/wiki/generate_wamv_tutorial) you can find an example of how to use this script.

 ### wamv_wayfinding package